adrisan0/house/README.md

 You can also display the number of salary years needed to purchase a property via the new "Años de salario" metric.

+Salary can be entered as monthly net or annual gross.
+When using gross, specify the number of pay periods and an IRPF percentage to compute the net amount.
+A new personal metric shows your monthly saving instead of the accumulated total.

 Job hopping can now be modeled by selecting a change year and future career path.
 Salary growth switches to the new trajectory from that year onward.
 A savings curve editor lets you adjust the saving rate for each projection